 924 N Pennsylvania St Suite B, Indianapolis, IN 46204, USA

 In closing: The Indy area has all kinds of unique offerings when it comes to live music venues.
 On top of these smaller, more independent venues we’ve listed, Indianapolis also has some larger and more traditional venues.
-Bankers Life Fieldhouse is home to the Indiana Pacers and doubles as a stage for the world’s biggest mega-stars like Lady Gaga and Billy Joel.
+Gainbridge Fieldhouse is home to the Indiana Pacers and doubles as a stage for the world’s biggest mega-stars like Lady Gaga and Billy Joel.
 If you’re looking for outdoors, Ruoff Music Center has a high-profile summer lineup and an 18,000 seat general admission lawn.
 Happy concert-going!

 You Might Like